Privacy Preserving Image Registration: Experiments Results

 \section{Experiments \& Results}

-We demonstrate and assess PPIR in two examples based on the linear and non-linear alignment of positron emission tomography (PET) data, and brain scans from anatomical magnetic resonance images space(MRIs).
-Experiments are carried out on both 2D and 3D imaging data.
+We demonstrate and assess the different versions of PPIR illustrated in Section \ref{sec:IR} on a variety of image registration problem, namely: $\emph{(i)}$ SSD for rigid transformation of point cloud data, $\emph{(ii)}$ SSD with linear and non-linear alignment of whole body positron emission tomography (PET) data; $\emph{(iii)}$ SSD and MI for mono- and multimodal linear alignment of MRI and PET brain scans; $\emph{(iv)}$ diffeomorphic non-linear registration with CC of multimodal abdomen data from CT and MRI scans.
+Experiments are carried out on 2D (mainly for the SSD case) and 3D imaging data.
+In Table \ref{table:dataset} is reported an overview of the datasets used specifying their dimensions, modality, registration type, loss functions, and the Privacy Enhancing Technologies (PETs) employed.